 What are Italy’s most beautiful little towns, or am they called I Borghi piu Belli d’Italia?
 The competition is fierce, and we can tell you that.
 Namely, Italy offers so many marvels that almost everyone can fall in love with.
 However, it often depends on our taste and our expectations.

-Join us as we share a few of the small towns that we found to be the most charming, like hidden gems waiting to be discovered.
+Join us as we share a few of the small towns we found most charming, like hidden gems waiting to be discovered.

 Table of Contents